Fitting to magnetic forces improves the reliability of magnetic Moment Tensor Potentials: Methods

 Since the mMTP energy explicitly depends on magnetic moments of atoms, such a derivative $T$ can be calculated as a function of all the parameters $\theta$ of the potential.
 Thus, along with DFT energies $E^{\rm DFT}$, forces $\textbf{f}^{\rm DFT}$, and stress tensor components $\sigma^{\rm DFT}$, magnetic forces $T^{\rm DFT}$ can be used to find optimal parameters of the potential by minimizing the following objective function:

 where $w_e, w_f, w_s$, and $w_t$ are non-negative weights that determine the relative importance of energies, forces, stresses, and magnetic forces during the mMTP fitting.
+The optimal parameters $\bm \theta$ are obtained numerically by iterative minimization of the objective function \eqref{eq:loss_func} with Broyden-Fletcher-Goldfarb-Shanno algorithm \cite{Fletcher1991_BFGS}.
 Selection of the optimal weights is discussed in the next section.
 We also demonstrate that minimizing the objective function \eqref{eq:loss_func} with the optimal weight $w_t$ gives much more accurate magnetic forces than in the case when $w_t = 0$ (i.e., when we do not fit mMTP to magnetic forces).
 Finally, we show that fitting to magnetic forces is useful for the case of small training set, like the one we use in this work.